National Labour Organisation: Dissolution

 A special conference of the National Labour Organisation on 14 June 1945 decided to dissolve the party.
-Malcolm Macdonald chose not to defend his seat and retired from front-line politics.
+Malcolm Macdonald chose not to defend his seat and retired from front-line politics though was later appointed as High Commissioner to India and Governor of Kenya.
 The other former National Labour MPs adopted were redesignated to run as National Parliamentary candidates.
 The organisation issued a closing statement that praised the Labour Party for joining the Coalition in 1940 and condemned it for breaking up the Coalition immediately after victory in Europe.
 It called "all men and women of progressive outlook" to vote to re-elect the Churchill government.
 In recording the dissolution, the "Election Diary" in The Observer considered the surprising thing to be that it took place in a year as late as 1945.

-All five of the candidates were defeated in the election, but Kenneth Lindsay was re-elected as an independent after moving constituencies from Kilmarnock to Combined English Universities.
+The five remaining National Labour MPs were rebadged as National candidates and were defeated in the subsequent 1945 General Election.
+Former National Labour MP Kenneth Lindsay was re-elected as an independent after moving constituencies from Kilmarnock to Combined English Universities.
 The News-Letter continued, with an editorial line critical of the post-war Labour government.
 In September 1946, it urged progressive members of the Conservative Party to discard their name and join with the Liberal Party under another name; the editorial believed "the struggle for the future will be for individual rights against the omnipotent State, democracy against despotism".
 The last edition of the News-Letter was dated April–July 1947.

 Subsequently, Harold Nicolson joined the Labour Party and stood as its candidate in the 1948 Croydon North by-election, which he lost.
-Sir Frank Markham joined the Conservatives and returned to the House of Commons in 1951 as the MP for Buckingham at the 1951 general election.
+Sir Frank Markham joined the Conservatives and returned to the House of Commons as the MP for Buckingham at the 1951 general election.
 Markham retired from parliament in 1964.
 Leslie Thomas (the son of Jimmy Thomas) had stood as a National Labour candidate in Leek in the 1935 general election.
 In 1953, he was elected as a Conservative Party candidate for Canterbury in a by-election until he stood down in 1966.

 The only former National Labour politician to return to government besides Jowitt was Earl De La Warr in 1951.
 He was appointed by Prime Minister Winston Churchill as Postmaster General.
 It was a ministerial appointment but outside the Cabinet.
 De La Warr retired in 1955.